Many drivers think their 4WD or AWD vehicle is the primary factor behind their winter commute safety.

 IS REAR-WHEEL DRIVE GOOD FOR SNOW?

 No, generally speaking, rear-wheel drive (RWD) is not the best drivetrain for snow.
+If you live in a winter region, RWD vehicles may not be the best option for you.

 Pro tip for your RWD vehicle: try adding weight in the trunk to help increase traction.